CDCgov/phdi-azure/docs/execution-guide.md

 ## How to Use: Run a Hl7v2 vaccination message through the pipeline
+This guide is divided into 4 parts:
+1. Accessing your Azure account
+2. Uploading and running data through the pipline
+3. Monitoring pipeline activities in Azure Data Factory
+4. Viewing cleaning and enriched data in the FHIR server

 ### View example of VXU Sample Message
 <details>
     <summary>Example of unsoliciated vaccination record update (VXU) message with dirty data</summary>